Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Alex.md

 ## DEATH

+### Pre-Death Blurb

 Alex was conducting a routine inspection of the ship’s navigation systems to investigate minor anomalies.
 While examining the console, a muffled noise echoed, and the lights flickered—but the crew passed it off as turbulence.
 Just now, he failed to arrive at the evening check-in, so we searched and found him slumped near the navigation console.
 A faint burn mark on his palm suggests an electrical discharge, but the scene feels too deliberate to be a simple accident.

+### Post-Death Blurb

+Alex's steady hands and guiding voice are gone, leaving behind silence where there was once certainty.
+But we can't afford to dwell too long...
+Someone or something took him from us, and if we don't figure out what, it could take more.

 ## CLUES & HINTS